SharePoint/sp-dev-docs/docs/general-development/how-to-create-tabular-data-source-editors-for-performancepoint-services-in-share.md

   - To create the custom data source, use the **DataSource()** constructor and then define the data source's [Name](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.Element.Name.aspx) and [SubTypeId](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.DataSource.SubTypeId.aspx) properties.
 [SubTypeId](https://msdn.microsoft.com/library/Microsoft.PerformancePoint.Scorecards.DataSource.SubTypeId.aspx) is the unique identifier for the data source, and it must match the **subType** attribute that you specify for your custom data source in the PerformancePoint Services web.config file.

     > **Note:**
       > The sample data source editor does not include logic to create a data source object.
-For examples of creating a custom object, see  [How to: Create report editors for PerformancePoint Services in SharePoint 2013](how-to-create-report-editors-for-performancepoint-services-in-sharepoint.md) or [How to: Create filter editors for PerformancePoint Services in SharePoint 2013](how-to-create-filter-editors-for-performancepoint-services-in-sharepoint.md).
+For examples of creating a custom object, see  [How to: Create report editors for PerformancePoint Services in SharePoint](how-to-create-report-editors-for-performancepoint-services-in-sharepoint.md) or [How to: Create filter editors for PerformancePoint Services in SharePoint](how-to-create-filter-editors-for-performancepoint-services-in-sharepoint.md).

 ```cs
   if (ClickOnceLaunchValues.OpenItem.Equals(action, StringComparison.OrdinalIgnoreCase))